What cultural faux pas should I try to avoid making in Trang?

 We asked people in Trang if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!...

 "In Trang, it is considered disrespectful to touch someone's head as it is regarded as the most sacred part of the body.
 Avoid pointing your feet at people or religious objects, as feet are considered the lowest and dirtiest part of the body.
 It's also considered rude to step over someone's legs or feet, so always walk around.
 Public displays of affection are generally frowned upon, especially in more traditional or rural areas like Trang.
 It's best to keep affectionate gestures private.
 When visiting temples or other religious sites, dress modestly.
 This means covering your shoulders and knees, and removing your shoes before entering.
 Avoid showing anger or frustration in public.
 The Thai culture values maintaining a calm and cool demeanor, and public outbursts can be seen as very disrespectful.
 It's also important to show respect for the Thai royal family.
 Criticizing or making negative comments about the monarchy is illegal and can result in severe penalties.
 Avoid interrupting or walking in front of people who are praying or meditating.
 This is considered very disrespectful.
 When eating, don't stick your fork directly into your mouth.
 Instead, use it to push food onto your spoon.
 Finally, always remember to smile.
-Thailand is known as the "Land of Smiles," and a friendly demeanor is highly valued," explained one expat living in Trang, Thailand.
+Thailand is known as the "Land of Smiles," and a friendly demeanor is highly valued," said a member in Trang, Thailand.

 Get Quote